immortaleeb/ecommerce-app/docs/Architecture.md

 The foundation module contains some classes and interfaces which can be used for communication between modules:
 - CommandExecutor: This interface can be used to execute commands from any module.
 - EventPublisher: This interface is used to publish events
-- OrderingCommand: Marker interface for commands that should be handled by the ordering module
-- ShippingCommand: Marker interface for commands that should be handled by the shipping module

 ## The vocabulary module